-The N_f/Z_f ratio as a function of the fragment charge number is shown for $^{250}{\rm Cf}$ at $E^=46$ MeV in Fig. 15.
+The N_f/Z_f ratio as a function of the fragment charge number is shown for 250Cf at $E^ = 46$ MeV in Fig. 15.
 Our estimates corresponding to the primary (dashed line) and final (solid line) yields are compared with the data (red diamonds) taken from Ref.
 [30].
-The dotted line indicates the neutron-to-proton ratio in the parent nucleus.
-The experimental data are located in between the preand post-emission lines, which bears a suspicion that we overestimate the neutron number emitted from the fragments.
+The dotted line indicates the neutron-toproton ratio in the parent nucleus.
+The experimental data are located in between the pre- and post-emission lines, which suggests that we overestimate the neutron number emitted from the fragments.
 As one can see in Fig. 16 (top), the calculated total number of neutrons emitted from both fragments is described in a rather satisfactory way.
-On the contrary, looking at Fig. 16 (bottom) shows that the model overestimates the number of neutrons emitted from the light and underestimates the ones from the heavy fragments.
+In contrast, Fig. 16 (bottom) shows that the model overestimates the number of neutrons emitted from the light fragments and underestimates the ones from the heavy fragments.
 Therefore, The deficiency above seems to be connected to the neutron emission balance between the two fragments and thus may be attributed to the description of the sharing of the nucleons and/or excitation energy at scission.
 However, due to the entangled process, further investigations are required before a final conclusion can be drawn.